httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 critical failings (especially considering the alternative - HTTP over cleartext).
 However, a modest form of protection against active attacks can be provided for clients on subsequent connections.

 When an origin is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its availability, failing when it cannot be contacted.
 Effectively, this makes the choice to use a secured protocol "sticky".

 ## Opportunistic Commitment

-An insecure origin can commit to providing a secured alternative by including a `commit` member in the http-opportunistic well-known resource (see {{well-known}}), whose value is a number representing an interval in seconds.
+An origin can reduce the risk of attacks on opportunistically secured connections by committing to provide an secured, authenticated alternative service.
+This is done by including the optional `commit` member in the http-opportunistic well-known resource (see {{well-known}}).
+This feature is optional due to the requirement for server authentication and the potential risk entailed (see
+{{pinrisks}}).

+The value of the `commit` member is the duration of the commitment interval in seconds.

 ~~~ example
 {